-You should see the newly created ece4750-tut1.txt file along with some additional directories or folders.
+You should see the newly created ece5745-tut1.txt file along with some additional directories or folders.
 We will discuss directories in the next section.
 Use the following commands to create a few more files using the echo command and command output redirection, and then list the files again.

 '''

-% echo "Application" > ece4750-tut1-layer1.txt
+% echo "Application" > ece5745-tut1-layer1.txt

-% echo "Algorithm" > ece4750-tut1-layer2.txt
+% echo "Algorithm" > ece5745-tut1-layer2.txt

 % ls -1

 '''

-★ To-Do On Your Own: Create a new file named ece4750-tut1-layer3.txt which contains the third layer in the computing systems stack (i.e., programming language).
+To-Do On Your Own: Create a new file named ece5745-tut1-layer3.txt which contains the third layer in the computing systems stack (i.e., programming language).
 Use cat and less to verify the file contents.

-3.4.
+2.4.
 Create, Change, and List Directories

 Obviously, having all files in a single location would be hard to manage effectively.
 We can use directories (also called folders) to logically organize our files, just like one can use physical folders to organize physical pieces of paper.
 The mechanism for organizing files and directories is called the file system.
 When you first login to an ecelinux machine, you will be in your home directory.
-This is your own private space on the server that you can use to work on the lab assignments and store your files.
+This is your own private space on the server that you can use to work on the laboratory assignments and design project and store your files.
 You can use the pwd command to print the directory in which you are currently working, which is known as the current working directory.

-% pwd /home/<netid>
+% pwd /home/netid

-You should see output similar to what is shown above, but instead of <netid> it should show your actual NetID.
+You should see output similar to what is shown above, but instead of netid it should show your actual NetID.
 The pwd command shows a directory path.
 A directory path is a list of nested directory names; it describes a "path" to get to a specific file or directory.
-So the above path indicates that there is a toplevel directory named home that contains a directory named <netid>.
+So the above path indicates that there is a toplevel directory named home that contains a directory named netid.
 This is the directory path to your home directory.
-As an aside, notice that Linux uses a forward slash (/) to separate directories, while Windows uses a back slash (\) for the same purpose.
+As an aside, notice that Linux uses a forward slash (/) to separate directories, while Windows uses a back slash (\backslash) for the same purpose.

 We can use the mkdir command to make new directories.
-The following command will make a new directory named ece4750 within your home directory.
+The following command will make a new directory named ece5745 within your home directory.

-% mkdir ece4750
+% mkdir ece5745

 We can use the cd command to change our current working directory.
-The following command will change the current working directory to be the newly created ece4750 directory, before displaying the current working directory with the pwd command.
+The following command will change the current working directory to be the newly created ece5745 directory, before displaying the current working directory with the pwd command.

-% cd ece4750 % pwd /home/<netid>/ece4750
+% cd ece5745 % pwd /home/netid/ece5745